jonasbn/til/chrome/add_search_shortcuts.md

 Suggested keyword `pod` and URL: `http://search.cpan.org/perldoc/%s`

+Or as mentioned earlier using MetaCPAN:

+Suggested keyword: `meta` and URL: `http://metacpan.org/search?q=%s`

 ## Oracle Error Numbers

 For getting information fast on the Oracle error that bites you: